JBlitzar/pd-usb-uvc/README.md

 ## Hacking

-Swap out badapple.mp4 for a video file of your choosing, update `prepare.sh`, and run `prepare.sh` to use a different video
+Swap out badapple.mp4 for a video file of your choosing, update `prepare.sh`, and run `prepare.sh` to use a different video.
+Video compression is currently very optimized for bad apple (black and white, no dithering), so quality of results may vary.

 ## Licensing